Rich2020/Piano/README.md

 # Piano

 A quick and dirty piano.
-A lot of features were lost as this has been sitting on a virtual image for a few years... and a lot of things have been updated, causing things to break.
+A lot of features were lost as this has been sitting on a virtual image for a few years... and a lot of things have changed, causing things to break.
 Perhaps I will fix them in the future.

 # Usage